hashicorp/terraform-aws-vault-ent-starter/examples/aws-vpc/README.md

   variable).
 You may change this if wish to deploy Vault elsewhere, but please be sure to change the value for the `azs` variable as well and specify the appropriate availability zones for your new region.

-- You must note the value for `private_subnet_tags` (this value is provided as output to you after Terraform runs).
-This will be required input to the Vault installation module and allows the Vault nodes to be correctly deployed in private subnets.
-If you change the default value set for `private_subnet_tags` in this example, please be sure to provide it when running the Vault installation module as well.